abhinav4848/Obsidian-Medicine/pre-eclampsia.md

 - women with the following should take aspirin 75-150mg daily from 12 weeks gestation until the birth
 	- ≥ 1 high risk factors
 	- ≥ 2 moderate factors
-- Aspirin is c/i in breastfeeding.
+- Aspirin is c/i in [[breastfeeding]].
 - Women with APLA take Aspirin + LMWH.
 ---
 # Eclampsia
 GTCS + pre-eclampsia
 (but GTCS can rarely occur both in postpartum period, and w/o h/o Preeclampsia).
 ## Treatment
+We can give diazepam (but don’t give diazepam before [[magnesium|MgSO4]], even if GTCS).

 Control/prevent seizure: MgSO4 (repeat iv bolus if another fit)
 	**Loading dose**: 4g in 100ml NS over 5-10 mins
 	**Maintenance**: 1g/hr. for 24 hrs. after last seizure.
-If recurrent seizure: either give 2gm bolus or increase infusion to 1.5 - 2g/hr.
+If recurrent seizure: either give 2gm bolus, or increase infusion to 1.5 - 2g/hr.
-### MgSO4
-Give diazepam if seizure, (i.e. Don’t give diazepam before MgSO4 even if GTCS).
-#### Magnesium overdose
-If [[magnesium|MgSO4]] overdose: loss of DTR, N, V, Confusion.
-Stop MgSO4.
-Request its levels.
-Calcium gluconate is antidote for MgSO4.